Rough Notes

 • English is the hot new programming language 4 minutes read 17 Feb 2024

-Intended Audience—Indie no-code developers, digital marketers and other non-tech professionals working in tech I made a resolution for 2024 to learn Ruby on Rails, a controversial web development framework famous for maximising developer productivity.
-In the business of building and growing products, I wanted to be a self-taught developer The goal behind my trite, cliched new-year resolution was...
+I made a resolution for 2024 to learn Ruby on Rails, a controversial web development framework famous for maximising developer productivity.
+In the business of building and growing products, I wanted to be a self-taught developer The goal behind my trite, cliched new-year resolution was to get to a point where I could build apps in a weekend.
+I have been day-dreaming about a state where—I get a...

 • Better way to think about conflicts 4 minutes read 06 Feb 2024